m-kortas/AI-playground/README.md

 - CO2 emissions and Renewable Energy in Netherlands - Adaptation of renewable energy sources to reduce Co2 emission growth project at Eindhoven University of Technology (2020)

+- Analysis and visualisation of Tweets about Climate Strikes around the World (Shiny App)